bobthacker/NCBI-MetadataMiner/README.md

-# NCBI-MetadataMiner
+# Spruce - NCBI Metadata Miner
-Scripts to aggregate metadata from NCBI records
+Scripts to aggregate metadata from NCBI records and other sources.

+Spruce is a collection of tools to retrieve metadata and organize it according to a user-defined ontology of terms.

+A primary application is retrieving metadata from NCBI GenBank format records.

 These scripts are in development -- additional documentation is in progress.